technicat/TootSDK/FORK.md

 This fork is geared toward supporting [Fedicat](https://fedicat.com) and changes daily, so expect instability and divergence from the [official branch](https://github.com/TootSDK/TootSDK).
 Not much effort is made to maintain the admin and demo apps.
 Here's a summary of the changes:

-## TootExt
+## TootOO

-A layer of TootClient extensions that provides a more convenient interface to the app, also could be a separate package.
+A layer of TootClient extensions that provides an object-oriented interface (this could be a separate package, and was, but bundled here for convenience).

 - Operates on TootSDK objects instead of ids (e.g. `client.boost(post)` instead of `client.boostPost(id: post.id)`) and takes individual parameters instead of param structs.